D0D0123/MemoryGuideC/README.md

 double k = 6.54;
 char letter = 'a';

-// e.g. if the maximum length of possible strings is known to always be 10
+// e.g. if the maximum length of a possible string will always be 10
 // characters, then allocating a character array like this is fine (one slot
 // extra for the terminating null '\0' character that ends the string): char word[11];